MA6053 - Error Correcting Codes (2023/24)

 LO1 Appreciate proofs of theorems in Field Theory and their application to coding theory

 LO2 Use appropriate error detecting and error correcting algorithms for a given code;

 LO3 Construct and perform arithmetic, including finding inverses, in finite fields GF(p^n);

 LO4 Use finite field arithmetic to construct efficient multiple error correcting codes including those applicable to a ‘burst error’ scenario.

 There will be a series of mini tests every 2-3 weeks lasting c15-20minutes, allowing students an early opportunity to demonstrate their understanding of basic topics and techniques [from LO1, LO2 ,LO3, LO4] and to receive feedback on them.
 The marks for these are aggregated to form a mark for component sequence 001.
 Students who fail this component of assessment on aggregate will be reassessed by a one hour test covering all topics.

-Additionally a 1.5 hour test will take place at the end of the module where students will be tested across the whole of the material studied with longer questions covering both theory and practice in number theory and cryptography [LO1, LO2, LO3, LO4].
+Additionally a 2 hour exam will take place at the end of the module where students will be tested across the whole of the material studied with longer questions covering both theory and practice in error correcting codes and finite fields [LO1, LO2, LO3, LO4].